I tried basic authentication using Apache

 First, let's take a look at Wikipedia's explanation.

-Basic Authentication is the authentication methods defined by HTTP (HTTP authentication).
-Also called basic authentication
+Basic authentication is one of the authentication methods defined in HTTP (HTTP authentication).
+It is also called basic authentication

-To prevent eavesdropping and tampering, a method called Digest Authentication was later devised in which the username and password were hashed using MD5 and sent.
+To prevent eavesdropping and tampering, a method called Digest authentication was later devised, in which the username and password were hashed using MD5 before being sent

-In short, it's about restricting access to a website, and you can do that easily with just a few lines.
-Before logging into the site, you must enter your username and password, otherwise you will not be able to log in.
+In short, it's about restricting access to websites, and it's easy to do with just a few lines of code: before logging in to the site, you have to enter your username and password, otherwise you can't log in

-Let's set up a Virtualhost with Apache and try basic authentication!
+Let's set up a Virtualhost with Apache and enable basic authentication!

-This time, our goal is to apply basic authentication to the public screen set up on the VirtualHost installed in vagrant.
+This time, the goal is to apply basic authentication to the public screen set up on the VirtualHost installed in vagrant

-Change the Vagrantfile settings and try logging into vagrant
+Change the Vagrantfile settings and log in to vagrant

 Edit vagrantfile to enable internet connection within the local environment.